 Non-refundable Administrative Fees and Costs

 A non-refundable application fee in the amount of $300 + HST must be remitted along with the completed application.
-Applicants are obliged to pay all Law Society Membership Annual Fees and insurance premiums/fees/levies/deductibles outstanding as well as the annual fees for the year in which they are making their application upon licensing.
+Applicants are obliged to pay all Law Society annual fees and insurance premiums/fees/levies/deductibles outstanding as well, as the annual fees for the year in which they are making their application upon licensing.

 Applicants are also responsible for all costs (if any) associated with their case in accordance with Rule 14 of the Rules of Practice and Procedure.

-All application related questions should be directed to Administrative Compliance by contacting the Law Society at (416) 947-3315 (toll-free 1-800-668-7380 x3315) and asking to be transferred, or e-mail Administrative Compliance using the Contact Page.
+All application related questions should be directed to the Complaints & Compliance department by contacting the Law Society at (416) 947-3315 (toll-free 1-800-668-7380 x3315) and asking to be transferred, or email Complaints & Compliance using the Contact Page.